 The Board, including the Independent Directors, considered the level of the Adviser's profits in respect of its management of the respective Portfolios.
-The materials provided to the Independent Directors included information indicating the profitability of the Portfolios to the Adviser for calendar years 2017 and 2018, which had been reviewed by an independent consultant.
+The materials provided to the Independent Directors included information indicating the profitability of the Portfolios to the Adviser for calendar years 2018 and 2019, which had been reviewed by an independent consultant.
 The Directors reviewed the assumptions and methods of allocation used by the Adviser in preparing fund-specific profitability data and noted that there are many potentially acceptable allocation methodologies for information of this type.
 The Directors noted that they received information regarding all revenues and expenses of the Adviser's relationship with the Fund, including those relating to the Adviser's subsidiaries that provide transfer agency and, distribution services to the Fund, and that they had focused on profitability before taxes and distribution expenses.
-The Directors had also received a presentation at the July 24, 2019 Board meeting from the independent consultant who reviewed the Adviser's method of calculating profitability.
 The Directors reviewed comparative information regarding profitability for other publicly-traded advisers, recognizing that it is difficult to make comparisons of profitability among fund advisory contracts because only limited comparative information is publicly available and the comparisons are affected by numerous factors including different cost accounting methodologies.